-ACT is Canada’s leading independent, not-for-profit specializing in evidence-informed resources for the autism and special needs community.
-In addition to developing our own videos, guides and live events, including web streaming, ACT provides an unrivaled information portal that responds to the diverse needs of our community across the lifespan, including the voice of adults, in multiple languages.
+ACT – Autism Community Training is Canada’s leading independent, not-for-profit specializing in evidence-informed research and resources to support individuals with disabilities/diverse abilities and their families, as well as community professionals.
+In addition to our guides, live events, web streaming, and videos, ACT provides an unrivaled information portal that responds to the diverse needs of our communities across the lifespan, in multiple languages.

 ACT’s Board and Staff are committed to the future

 ACT is most grateful to our members, donors, sponsors, presenters, and community partners including researcher practitioners and Autistic adults, and all who volunteer their time and expertise.
 Together, we present evidence-based research and resources that would not be possible without these relationships.

 ACT continues to respond to the acute need for resources and training and in 2024, with your support, ACT will continue with our important work.